hungnguyen1503/TempSTM32F103c8_vscode/README.md

 # TempSTM32F103c8_vscode
-Using STM32 with VisualCode,STM32cubemx and Maskefile
+Using STM32 with VisualCode,STM32cubemx and Makefile